roq-trading/roq-api/README.md

   * Deployment using Vagrant and VirtualBox
 * `roq-grafana`
   * Grafana dashboards
-* `roq-simulator`
-  * Market gateway simulator
-* `roq-benchmark`
-  * Performance testing

 ## Design

-This is not a comprehensive description of the design.
-For that we refer to the online documentation (see link below).
+We refer to the online [documentation](https://roq-trading.com/docs) for a more comprehensive desciption.

+This image provides an overview.

 ![overview](assets/overview.png)